-Note: If you are building your store using the Web Hosting portion of your Merchant Solutions account, some of your statistics will only be viewable from the Web Hosting Control Panel.
-Learn more.
+Note - If you're building your store using the Web Hosting portion of your Merchant Solutions account, some of your statistics will only be viewable from the Web Hosting Control Panel.

 Here, in order, is what you can do with each of the statistics tools:

 This tool shows page views and income generated for each page of your site.
 Initially it will show the most popular pages, sorted by number of page views, for the last year.

 In each line, a thumbnail graph shows the trend over that period for each page.
 You can use these graphs to alert you when individual pages in your site become stale.

 If you scroll down to the bottom of the page, you'll see that you can change the time period and how the data is sorted.
 So if you want to see what pages in your site are selling the most, change the Sort criterion to By Revenue, and click Show.

 The Sales report answers questions like, "Which products are selling the most or generating the most revenue?
 Which products appear in the greatest number of orders?"
 To find out, click Sales in the Statistics section of Store Manager's front page to analyze your site performance for Count of Items Sold, Count of Orders, and Revenue.

 The References tool shows you what sites your visitors came from, and how much money people coming from each place spent.
 Initially you'll see the entries sorted by visitors for the last year, with thumbnail graphs of the trend over time for each referrer.